hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 1. HAPI EMPI stores these extra link details in a table called `MPI_LINK`.

 1. Each record in the `MPI_LINK` table corresponds to a `link.target` entry on a Person resource unless it is a NO_MATCH record.
 HAPI EMPI uses the following convention for the Person.link.assurance level:
-    1. Level 1: not used
+    1. Level 1: POSSIBLE_MATCH
-    1. Level 2: POSSIBLE_MATCH
+    1. Level 2: AUTO MATCH
-    1. Level 3: AUTO MATCH
+    1. Level 3: MANUAL MATCH
-    1. Level 4: MANUAL MATCH
+    1. Level 4: GOLDEN RECORD

 ### Possible rule match outcomes: